How to Apply UTF 8 Encoding on CSV File in Excel

 writing and saving code to apply utf 8 encoding on csv file in excel

-• Next, click on the green triangle shaped button to Run the code.
+• Next, click the Run button.

 running vba code to apply utf 8 encoding on csv file in excel